Seiya Suzuki Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in the league.
+- The Pirates have a 4.36 team ERA that ranks 18th across all MLB pitching staffs.

-- The Pirates' 4.29 team ERA ranks 17th across all MLB pitching staffs.
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (70 total, one per game).

-- The Pirates give up the third-fewest home runs in baseball (67 total, one per game).
+- The Pirates will send Bido (0-0) to the mound for his second start of the season.

-- His most recent appearance was on Saturday against the New York Mets, when the right-hander went 6 1/3 innings, surrendering two earned runs while giving up four hits.
+- His most recent appearance came on Thursday against the Chicago Cubs, when the right-hander tossed four innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.